-The net proceeds from each issue of Notes Will be applied by the relevant Issuer tor 1 1ts general corporate purposes.
+The net proceeds from each issue of Notes will be applied by the relevant Issuer for its general corporate purposes.

 DESCRIPTION OF TIM

 The legal name of the company is Telecom Italia S.p.A., named also "TIM S.p.A.".